Course Descriptions

 Criminal Defense Clinic - LAWS 6079

-Provides a thorough grounding in problems of criminal defense.
-Students will defend indigent misdemeanants.
-Develops working knowledge of courtroom skills, advocacy, and evidence presentation.
+Provides thorough grounding in problems of criminal defense.
+Students defend indigent misdemeanants.
+Develops working knowledge of courtroom skills, advocacy and evidence presentation.
 Concludes with full mock trial.
+4 credits, letter graded.

 Criminal Defense Clinic II - LAWS 6039

-Provides a thorough grounding in problems of criminal defense.
-Students will defend indigent misdemeanants in Boulder courts.
+Provides thorough grounding in problems of criminal defense.
+Students defend indigent misdemeanants in Boulder courts.
 Develops working knowledge of courtroom skills.
+Requires pre or coreq of LAWS 6353.
+4 credits, letter graded.

 Criminal Justice Policy and Practice - LAWS 7315

 Focuses on policy and practice issues rather than case law.
 Examines how American criminal justice is (and has been) dispensed in the vast majority of cases that never reach trial.
 Devotes attention to systemic issues rather than case-specific problems.
-Studies policy behavior, prosecutorial charging and bargaining discretion, the provision of defense services, bail and preventive detention, plea negotiation, and sentencing--aspects of the criminal process that affect huge volumes of cases and require thought in global terms.
+Studies policy behavior, prosecutorial charging and bargaining discretion, the provision of defense services, bail and preventive detention, plea negotiation, and sentencing---aspects of the criminal process that affect huge volumes of cases and require thought in global terms.
+3 credits, letter graded.

 Criminal Law - LAWS 5503

-Statutory and common law of crimes and defenses, the procedures by which the law makes judgments as to criminality of conduct, the purposes of the criminal law, and the constitutional limits upon it.
+Studies statutory and common law of crimes and defenses, the procedures by which the law makes judgments as to criminality of conduct, the purposes of criminal law, and the constitutional limits upon it.
+4 credits, letter graded.

 Criminal Procedure: Adjudicative Process - LAWS 7045

-Criminal Procedure at the University of Colorado School of Law is taught in two parts.
-This second part, "The Adjudicative Phase," focuses primarily on criminal procedure at and after trial.
-It examines such topics as bail, prosecutorial discretion, discovery, plea-bargains, speedy trial, jury trial, right to counsel at trial, double jeopardy, and appeal.
+Focuses primarily on criminal procedure at and after trial.
+Looks at bail, prosecutorial discretion, discovery, plea bargaining, speedy trial, jury trial, the right to counsel at trial, double jeopardy, appeal and federal habeas corpus.
+3 credits, letter graded.

 Criminal Procedure: Investigative Phase - LAWS 6045

-Criminal Procedure at the University of Colorado School of Law is taught in two parts.
-This first part, "The Investigative Process," focuses primarily on the constitutional limitations applicable to police investigative techniques such as arrest, search, seizure, electronic surveillance, interrogation, and lineup identification.
+Focuses primarily on the constitutional limitations applicable to such police investigative techniques as arrest, search, seizure, electronic surveillance, interrogation and lineup identification.
+3 credits, letter graded.

 Cultural Property Law - LAWS 6602

-Concerns domestic and international regulation of property that expresses group identity and experience.
-Organized around traditional categories of property (real, personal, and intellectual), the course covers historic preservation, archaeological resources, art and museum law, with attention to indigenous peoples' advocacy on burial sites, traditional lands, ceremonies, music, symbols, ethnobotany, genetic information, and language.
+Concerns domestic and International regulation of property that expresses group identity and experience.
+Organized around traditional categories of property (real, personal and intellectual), covers historic preservation, archeological resources, art and museum law, with attention to indigenous people's advocacy on burial sites, traditional lands, ceremonies, music, symbols, ethnobotany, genetic information and language.
+May satisfy upper-level writing requirement.
+3 credits, letter graded.

 Cybersecurity - LAWS 7361